Esmigul Kuyulova

 Esmigul Kuyulova (born 11 May 2002) is a Kazakh judoka.
 She was a bronze medalist at the 2022 Asian Games and selected for the 2024 Summer Olympics.

 Career

-Kuyulova won a gold medal at the Junior European Cup in Malaga in 2022.
+Kuyulova won a gold medal at the Junior European Cup in Málaga in 2022.
 She won a bronze medal at the Junior European Cup in Graz in 2022.
 She won silver at the senior European Cup in Dubrovnik in 2023.
 She was a bronze medalist in the women's 63 kg at the delayed 2022 Asian Games in Hangzhou in September 2023.

 She was a bronze medalist at the 2024 Asian Judo Championships in Hong Kong in the women's 63 kg.
 She also won a bronze medal in the mixed team competition at the event.

 She was selected for the 2024 Paris Olympics in the women's 63kg.